 Lastly, the Junction Box is generally much smaller in design than other types of electrical enclosures.
 It serves the same type of protection from accidental electric shocks while housing electrical connections.
 Furthermore, its size gives it a unique feature to connect other larger control panels while remaining small enough to be placed in tighter places.

-The Industrial Control Panel and Enclosure consists of five major components.
+The Industrial Control Panel consists of five major components.
 In this case, the components combine in various ways to create the desired performing application.

 Firstly, every control panel, in essence, is an enclosure cabinet that encompasses the electrical, electromechanical, and all other components—generally made of various materials such as carbon steel, aluminum, or stainless steel.
 The application performance and the surrounding environment will require a cabinet rating outlined by NEMA Enclosure Type Standards.